-One of the many emergency needs in times of crisis is clean drinking water – without this communities that have suffered a natural disaster, or refugees fleeing conflict, are put at risk of contracting illness that can spread at speed through communities.
+One of the many emergency needs in times of crisis is clean drinking water – without this, communities that have suffered a natural disaster, or refugees fleeing conflict, are put at risk of contracting an illness that can spread at speed through communities.

 Emergency access to clean drinking water

 British Berkefeld’s Household filter kit – which provides clean drinking water – is one such product that was on display as part of Aidex.
 It can be transported in large numbers and offers a speedy solution to what could become a deadly problem: Cholera.

 Fitted with top performance ceramic filter candles, the kits can offer high-quality water filtration in an unstable environment.

 Each candle is created with ceramic technology that reduces and filters bacteria and contaminants from untreated water to provide clean drinking water.

 No plumbing or electricity is needed as the household filter kits work through the use of gravity.
 The ceramic candles have built-in anti-bacterial properties that inhibit the growth of further bacteria and take away the need for boiling water.

 In areas with poor sanitation, particularly refugee camps and areas hit by natural disasters, cholera can spread quickly, hitting those who are already suffering hard.

 Putting in place a water filtration system that gives affected communities access to clean drinking water is a cornerstone in stopping the spread of cholera.